Hanabi-Live/hanabi-live/docs/FEATURES.md

 * The cards last touched by a clue are indicated by arrows.
 A circle on the arrow shows the type of clue that was given.
 * Orange borders around a card signify that it has been "touched" by one or more clues.
 * The game will keep track of the clues that accumulate on your cards, "filling them in" for you.
 * You can left-click on someone else's card to see how it appears to them.
-(This is referred to as "Empathy".)
+(This is referred to as "empathy".)

 #### Pips

-* Color pips (that match the suits of the stack) and black boxes (that match the number possibilities) will appear on cards in a player's hand.
+* Suit pips (that represent the possible suits) and black boxes (that represent the possible ranks) will appear on cards in a player's hand.
 * The pips and boxes will automatically disappear as positive clues and negative clues "touch" the card.
 * The pips and boxes will automatically be crossed out if all the particular cards for that suit/rank are visible.

 #### Clue Log

-* A clue log is also shown in the top-right-hand corner.
+* A clue log is shown in the top-right-hand corner.
-* When mousing over a card, the positive clues that have touched the card will turn white and the negative clues that have touched the card will turn red.
+* When the cursor is hovering over a card, the positive clues that have touched the card will turn white and the negative clues that have touched the card will turn red.
 * You can click on an entry in the clue log to go to the turn when the clue was given.

 #### Notes

 * Players can right-click on any card to add a note to it.
 Afterward, by hovering over a card, a tooltip will appear with the written note.
 * This is useful for storing contextual information about a card for later.
-* Notes can also be written inside of an in-game replay as a way to track the card as it moves throughout your hand.
+* Notes can also be written during an in-game replay as a way to track the card as it moves throughout your hand.
 * If the note matches the name of a card (e.g. "red 1", "r1", etc.), the card face will change to match.
 (The card face will automatically be deactivated if a clue is received that falsifies the note.)
+If this is undesired, append a question mark to the end of your note (e.g. "r1?").
 * Since notes are tracked by the server, players can switch computers mid-game and keep any notes written.
 * Notes are saved in the database and will persist into the replay.
 * Everyone's notes are combined and shown to spectators, which is fun to see.